wikirona/wikirona/trials/README.md

-# Clinical Trials Co-operation
+# Using Blockchain for Clinical Trials Co-operation

 At the moment each country/institution is performing trials independently sharing the results of the trials.
 This is a relatively slow and inefficient process.

-Moreover clinical trials can be difficult in Covid-19 because most patient recover spontaneously regardless of cure, and the chance of false positive is high, particularly for antivirals that could help in earlier stages.
-This requires larger tests that can be more easily achieved via coordination.
+Clinical trials can be difficult in Covid-19 since most patient recover spontaneously regardless of cure.
+The chance of false positives is high, particularly for antivirals that could help in earlier stages.
+This requires larger tests that can be more easily achieved via co-ordination.
+In addition several different medicaments have to be tested in parallel, if each one is performed vs a control set, this creates futher inefficiencies.

 A blockchain stack could improve co-operation at international level and across institutions thus speeding up aggregation of results and improving reliability.